Lazy-load translations

 })

-Attention the files, so the above configuration specifies multiple file names.
+Please not the usage of the files property, as the above configuration specifies an array containing multiple file names.

 @nuxtjs/i18n will load locale messages with lazy loading in the order of the array specified in files.
 It then overrides the locale messages in the order in which they were loaded.

-In the above es-AR example, it has es.json and es-AR.json into files.
-In this case, @nuxtjs/i18n lazy-load es.json, and the it lazy-load es-AR.json and overrides for es.json locale messages.
+In the above es-AR example, which has es.json and es-AR.json defined in files.
+In this case, @nuxtjs/i18n lazy-loads es.json, then it lazy-loads es-AR.json and overrides es.json locale messages.

 In the example above, only two files are defined for files, of course you can specify more files over 2 files.
 In that case, the files will be loaded and override in array order too.

-By taking advantage of the characteristic that locale messages are override with sequence, it's possible to manage locale messages by defining them on a differential basis.
-By putting common locale messages at the first of files, and then putting differ of locale messages in the order in files, it's possible to manage resources while avoiding duplication of locale messages.
+By taking advantage of the characteristic that locale messages are overridden in sequence, it's possible to manage locale messages by defining them on a differential basis.
+By adding shared (common) locale messages as the first entry of files, followed by file entries of regional/dialectal locale messages, it's possible to manage resources while avoiding the duplication of locale messages.